adonese/adonese.github.io/_posts/2018-12-02-broken-systems.md

 ---
-title: Broken systems: e-purse considered harmful
+title: "Broken systems: e-purse considered harmful"
 layout: post
 ---

+# E-purse

+## Types of cards

 There are mainly three types of cards, depending on the way money is withdrawn to the merchant's account:
 - debit card: where the money is _automatically_ deduced from your bank account.
 It is directly linked to your account, which means you need to have a enough money or an agreed upon overdraft [1].